-- If the applicant is seeking protection for a mark in a colour or colours (whether such colour or colours relate(s) to the whole of the mark or only particular part(s) of the mark), the representation of the mark on the application form (Form T2) must be in such colour or colour(s) and identifies the mark sought to be registered by the applicant. - Where a colour or colours are claimed as a trade mark, this should be indicated by marking the appropriate box on Form T2.
-In addition, the applicant must provide a description or statement in words of the colour(s) concerned on Form T2.
-Moreover, the application must also include a representation of the mark in the particular colour(s) claimed.
+If the applicant is seeking protection for a colour or colours, this should be indicated on the application form, by ticking the appropriate box on Form T2 and by completing Form T2A.

+Where a colour or colours are claimed as a trade mark, the application must include a description in words of the colour(s) concerned.
+It must also include a representation of the mark in the particular colour(s) claimed.